peteroupc/peteroupc.github.io/morealg.md

 - The coefficients are non-negative and sum to 1 or less.
 - The coefficients are non-negative and may sum to 1 or greater.

-> **Note:** Not all power series that admit a Bernoulli factory are covered by the algorithms in this section.
+> **Note:** In theory, the power series can contain coefficients that are irrational numbers or sum to an irrational number, but the algorithms to simulate such series can be inexact in practice.
+Also, not all power series that admit a Bernoulli factory are covered by the algorithms in this section.
 They include:
 >
-> - Algorithms that handle power series with non-negative coefficients that are irrational numbers or sum to an irrational number.
-(The series are technically covered in "Series with Non-Negative Coefficients Summing to 1" and "Series with General Non-Negative Coefficients", but the resulting algorithms become inexact in practice.)
-> - Series with coefficients that alternate in sign, but do not satisfy the general martingale algorithm.
+> - Series with coefficients that alternate in sign, but do not satisfy the **general martingale algorithm** or **Algorithm 2** below.
 This includes nearly all such series that equal 0 at 0 and 1 at 1, or equal 0 at 1 and 1 at 0.
 (An example is $\sin(\lambda\pi/2)$.)
 > - Series with negative and positive coefficients that do not eventually alternate in sign (ignoring zeros).

 <a id=General_Power_Series></a>